Mystifine/SoulStore/docs/getting-started.md

 local playerSouls : {[Player] : SoulStore.Soul} = {};
 local PlayerDataService = {}

+local dataChangedEvent = path.to.dataChangedEvent; -- This should be a remote event local getPlayerDataFunction = path.to.getPlayerDataFunction;  -- This should be a remote function

 function PlayerDataService._initPlayerData(player : Player)
 	local newSoul = SoulStore.new("PlayerData", player, PlayerDataSchema);